As an Amazon Associate I earn from qualifying purchases.

 - Try to keep the layer closest to your body dry.

 - Several layers that trap the air are warmer than single thick clothing.

 - Do not spend the energy building a shelter if nature offers one.

 - Build a gable shaped shelter with your tarp if you do not find your campsite.

 - Anticipate, it is risky to wait until you need to make one in an emergency.

-- Use a survival blanket to keep away moisture of the soil or to isolate your shelter.
+- Use a survival blanket to keep away moisture from the soil or to isolate your shelter.
 In order to focus your body heat, wrap yourself in a sitting position or squatting.

 A bag, clothing, appropriate shoes, a knife, tools.
 A cooking set, a stove, a bottle, a cup.
 Flashlight, a water filter, a compass and/or a handheld GPS, a map, a down jacket, a sleeping pad, a book, music.
 List your needs according to your environment.

 It is never too late to start your Bug Out bag except when the day arrives.
 Preparation is one of the pillars of survival.